RaoulGrn/hotel-reservation-app/README.md

 ![proj11](https://github.com/RaoulGrn/hotel-reservation-app/assets/108396853/9bdb91c8-a52f-47e6-b26d-9e01273e8184)

-### the user can select a specific hotel and see all available rooms alongside their prices, can book a room and can also leave a feedback
+### The user can select a specific hotel and see all available rooms alongside their prices, can book a room and can also leave a feedback

 ![proj7](https://github.com/RaoulGrn/hotel-reservation-app/assets/108396853/8844646f-3044-44d2-92e6-ac0ffeb040fc)
 ![proj8](https://github.com/RaoulGrn/hotel-reservation-app/assets/108396853/a39c2737-4d65-4871-8e1f-228767b08b4a)